LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 (non-target letters “DEGPV”).

-Spectral degradation was implemented following a conventional noise vocoding strategy.[@ShannonEtAl1995]  The stimuli were fourth-order bandpass filtered into 10 or 20 spectral bands of equal equivalent rectangular bandwidths;[@MooreGlasberg1987] the filterbank ranged from 200 Hz to 8000 Hz (low cutoff of the lowest filter to high cutoff of the highest filter).
-Each band was half-wave rectified and low-pass filtered with a 160 Hz fourth-order Butterworth filter to extract the amplitude envelope.
-The resulting amplitude envelopes were used to modulate white noise that had been bandpass filtered with the same filters used to extract the speech bands, and the resulting modulated noise bands were summed and presented diotically at 65 dB SPL.
-A simultaneous white-noise masker was also presented, as described in Section
+Spectral degradation was implemented following a conventional noise vocoding strategy.[@ShannonEtAl1995]  The stimuli were fourth-order Butterworth bandpass filtered into 10 or 20 spectral bands of equal equivalent rectangular bandwidths.[@MooreGlasberg1987]  This filterbank ranged from 200 to 8000 Hz (low cutoff of lowest filter to high cutoff of highest filter).
+Each band was then half-wave rectified and filtered with a 160 Hz low-pass fourth-order Butterworth filter to extract the amplitude envelope.
+The resulting envelopes were used to modulate corresponding noise bands (created from white noise filtered with the same filterbank used to extract the speech bands).
+The resulting modulated noise bands were summed and presented diotically at 65 dB SPL.
+As in Experiment 1, a simultaneous white-noise masker was also presented (see Section \ref{sec-meth-proc}).
-\ref{sec-gen-meth}.

 ### Procedure
 Participants were instructed to fixate on a white dot centered on a black